 Our goal is to create a tour experience unlike any other, showcasing the beauty and wonder of the Louisiana wetlands, as well as the catastrophic man-made damage that is ravaging the Louisiana landscape.

-Our tours typically begin in New Orleans with an educational session about environmental issues affecting coastal Louisiana.
+Tours typically begin in New Orleans with an educational session about environmental issues affecting coastal Louisiana.
 Afterwards kayakers caravan to the closest remaining cypress tupelo swamp 45 minutes west of the city.
-Motorboat tours are in the marshlands of Plaquemines Parish south of the city.
+Motorboat tours are in the marshlands southwest of the city.
 Advance scheduling is recommended for both, especially motor boat tours.

 Watch our tour group in action.